busy indicator

 Batik

-We spend a lot of time thinking about dye, making dye, washing dye off our hands….and so we thought that we should explore the history of tie dye and share what we’ve learned with you!
+We spend a lot of time thinking about dye, making dye, washing dye off our hands….and so we thought that we should explore the history of tie dye from around the world, starting with its origins to its modern evolution, and share what we’ve learned with you!

 Shibori: The Japanese Art of Bound Dyeing